Shakes on a Plane: Unsupervised Depth Estimation from Unstabilized Photography: Introduction

 Returning to the context of mobile imaging, even several seconds of continuous mode photography, which we refer to as a ``long-burst", contain only millimeter-scale view variation from natural hand tremor~\cite{chugunov2022implicit}.
 While these \emph{micro-baseline}~\cite{joshi2014micro} shifts are effectively used in burst superresolution and denoising methods~\cite{wronski2019handheld, qian2019rethinking} as indirect observations of content between sensor pixels, 3D parallax effects on pixel motion are commonly ignored in these models as the depth recovered from this data is too coarse for sub-pixel refinement~\cite{yu20143d, joshi2014micro,im2015high}.
 A recent work~\cite{chugunov2022implicit} demonstrates high-quality object reconstructions refined with long-burst RGB data, but relies on the iPhone 12 Pro LiDAR sensor for initial depth estimates and device poses, not available on many other cellphones.
 They treat these poses as ground truth and explicitly solve for depth through minimization of photometric reprojection loss.

 In this work, we devise an unsupervised end-to-end approach to jointly estimate high-quality object depth and camera motion from more easily attainable unstabilized two-second captures of 12-megapixel RAW frames and gyroscope data.
 Our method requires no depth initialization or pose inputs, only a long-burst.
 We formulate the problem as an image synthesis task, similar to neural radiance methods~\cite{mildenhall2020nerf}, decomposed into explicit geometric projection through continuous depth and pose models.
 In contrast to recent neural radiance methods, which typically estimate poses in a pre-processing step, we jointly distill relative depth and pose estimates as a product of simply fitting our model to long-burst data and minimizing photometric loss.
-In summary, we make the following contributions: \begin{itemize} \item An end-to-end neural RGB-D scene fitting approach that distills high-fidelity affine depth and camera pose estimates from unstabilized long-burst photography. \item A smartphone data collection application to capture RAW images, camera intrinsics, and gyroscope data for our method, as well as processed RGB frames, low-resolution depth maps, and other camera metadata for visualization and comparison methods. \item Evaluations which demonstrate that our approach outperforms existing single and multi-frame image-only depth estimation approaches, with comparisons to high-precision structured light scans to validate the accuracy of our reconstructed object geometries. \end{itemize} We provide additional materials on: \href{https://light.princeton.edu/publication/soap/}{our project page}.
+In summary, we make the following contributions: \begin{itemize} \item An end-to-end neural RGB-D scene fitting approach that distills high-fidelity affine depth and camera pose estimates from unstabilized long-burst photography. \item A smartphone data collection application to capture RAW images, camera intrinsics, and gyroscope data for our method, as well as processed RGB frames, low-resolution depth maps, and other camera metadata. \item Evaluations which demonstrate that our approach outperforms existing single and multi-frame image-only depth estimation approaches, with comparisons to high-precision structured light scans to validate the accuracy of our reconstructed object geometries. \end{itemize} Code, data, videos, and additional materials are available on our project website: \href{https://light.princeton.edu/soap/}{https://light.princeton.edu/soap}